sparkflows/sparkflows-docs/docs/installation/configuration/database/postgresql-db.rst

 -------------

 * Install PostgreSQL on a machine or you can use PostgreSQL running on Cloud Infrastructure.
-* It might be easier to install it on the same machine on which you are installing Fire Insights on.
+* It might be easier to install it on the same machine on which you are installing Sparkflows on.

-.. note:: Make sure that PostgreSQL database should be accessible from Fire Insights Machine.
+.. note:: Make sure that PostgreSQL database should be accessible from Sparkflows Machine.

 Create the DB for Fire in PostgreSQL
 -------------------------------